projectxyzio/NSTC/REPORTING_TOOL/Pytest_reports/README.md

 ### 3. Configuration<a name = "conf"></a>

-  The config file pytest.ini is in root directory of tests .
+  The config file pytest.ini is in root directory of tests.
 The pytest.ini file have following parameters to set   :

 *   **`rp_uuid`**: value could be found in the User Profile section (Access Token)
 *   **`rp_project`**: name of project in Report Portal
 *   **`rp_endpoint`**: address of Report Portal Server
 *   **`rp_launch`**: AnyLaunchName - launch name (could be overridden by pytest --rp-launch option, default value is 'Pytest Launch')
 *   **`rp_launch_attributes`**: 'PyTest' 'Smoke' 'Env:Python3' - list of attributes for launch
 *   **`rp_tests_attributes`**:'PyTest' 'Smoke' - list of attributes that will be added for each item in the launch

 	**Note** :

 	 - **`rp_uuid`**: As we are using a Demo account to view the test report, there is a possibility that the token may change.
-Therefore, before running the tests, ensure that the latest generated token is being used, which can be found in the profile section .If the default token has been changed, please update it with the latest token before running the tests.
+Therefore, before running the tests, ensure that the latest generated token is being used, which can be found in the profile section.
+If the default token has been changed, please update it with the latest token before running the tests.
 Account Link  : [Demo Account User Profile ](https://demo.reportportal.io/ui/#user-profile)

-	-  If you like to override the above parameters from command line, or from CI environment based on your build, then pass : **`-o "rp_launch_attributes=Smoke Tests"`** during invocation.*
+	-  If you like to override the above parameters from command line, or from CI environment based on your build, then pass: **`-o "rp_launch_attributes=Smoke Tests"`** during invocation.*

 ### 4. Run Script with ReportPortal